kernel-community/kernel/docs/module-3/remember.md

 > "Players learn to recognize somewhere between 25,000 and 100,000 patterns of chess pieces.
 These much more elaborate 'chunks' are combinations of pieces that the players perceive as a unity, and are able to reason about at a higher level of abstraction than the individual pieces [...]
 Memory is, in fact, a central part of cognition."

 - Of course, we still need to know what to memorize and what the impact of such media will really be on people's cognition and behaviour.
 My sense is that having **transportable user trails**, like Bush imagined in '45, would be extremely useful.
-How to make these easily shareable?
-Just encode them as [12-word mnemonics inside a world computer](../../module-1/understanding-ethereum/#generalised-compute)...
+How to make this wealth of knowledge easily shareable?
+Just encode them as [12-word mnemonics](../../module-2/shelling-out/#mnemonics) inside [a world computer](../../module-1/understanding-ethereum/#generalised-compute)...

 ### Designing insight